kkaiiwen/Deep-Learning-Health-App/README.md

 To use the script, simply update the dataset path in the code and run trainNet.mlx in MATLAB.
 The script will automatically manage data preparation, training, and saving of the trained model.

-Note: If you expand the training dataset with new classes, you must also update the calorie database in the main .mlapp file to keep it consistent with the retrained network.
+**Note:** If you expand the training dataset with new classes, you must also update the calorie database in the main .mlapp file to keep it consistent with the retrained network.

+## Disclaimer

+This application is for information and educational purposes only and is not medical advice.
+Consult a healthcare professional for personalized guidance.

+## Acknowledgements

+GoogLeNet architecture for image classification (via Deep Learning Toolbox model).